 By: Patrick Hyland, Ph.D. and David Reeves, Ph.D.,

 As unemployment rates drop across the world, talent attraction and retention has become a strategic priority in many organizations.
 In our latest Global Talent Trends report, almost half of HR leaders said they are concerned about talent scarcity, and 9 out of 10 C-Suite executives expect to see competition for talent increase in upcoming years.
+The recruitment process is also expected to undergo a dramatic shake up, with incidences of pre-employment workplace drug testing expected to rise.

 For decades, leaders and managers have searched for ways to increase employee commitment by developing compelling employee value propositions (EVPs).
 Considering the expense associated with turnover, this makes sense.
 Researchers have estimated that turnover costs range from 90 to 200 percent of an exiting employee’s salary.
 When turnover increases, the social fabric of an organization weakens, intangible knowledge and skills are lost, operational effectiveness decreases, accidents rates rise, customer service and quality suffer, and customer satisfaction declines.
 All of these consequences can derail performance.